Analytical solutions to intensity calculation in scintillation detectors and their application to the scintillation flash coordinates reconstruction: Introduction

-Algorithms for coordinate reconstruction are easier to implement when the scintillator is black painted.
-However, it reduces the energy resolution.
-The development of an algorithm capable of restoring the coordinate of a scintillation flash in a detector with a solid scintillator with semi-reflecting walls can lead to an increase in the energy resolution of such detectors while maintaining the same coordinate resolution.
+Detectors with continious scintillators achieve higher precision when the scintillator faces are fully absorbing - adding reflectors can reduce coordinate resolution and field of view \cite{overwiew_anger}.
+However, it increases the energy resolution due to less light loss.
+The development of an algorithm capable of restoring the coordinate of a scintillation flash in a detector with a continuous scintillator with reflecting faces can lead to an increase in the energy resolution of such detectors while maintaining the same coordinate resolution.